EquiPass: Frequently Asked Questions

 - Select City of Ottawa Client Service Centres (including City Hall, Ben Franklin and Kanata / Terry Fox), or

-- At one of our new Ticket Machines at select O-Train stations on the Trillium Line (Line 2), with more locations coming with the opening of the Confederation Line (Line 1).
+- At one of our new Ticket Machines at select O-Train stations on the Trillium Line (Line 2) and the Confederation Line (Line 1).

 - At a participating Shoppers Drug Mart, Loblaws and Real Canadian Superstore locations.
 Note: You can NOT set your EquiPass discount the first time at these locations.
 You must visit one of the four OC Transpo Customer Service Centres the first time with your approval letter to have the discount set.

 21. How long is my EquiPass discount good for?
 How often do I have to reapply?